MonBoza/RecipeBox.Solution/README.md

-# Eau Claire's Hair Salon
+# Recipe Box

-## An MVC web application to manage a hair salon employees and their clients
+## An MVC web application to manage a Recipe's and their ingredients

-### By Monica Barboza
+### By Monica Barboza and Brianca Knight

 ## Technologies Used